usermisterfive/reactNativeAlarmG0/README.md

 ## Issues

-. promise should not fail.
-Uncaught (in promise) Error: A listener indicated an asynchronous response by returning true, but the message channel closed before a response was receivedUnderstand this error

 .
 "Set Alarm" should set "Alarm set to" value.

 . verifyTime should output false when InputText is empty.